decki-id/uas-decki-rezadira/README.md

 # JavaScript API Tester

-This is a repository of my end-semester test of Web Based Programming subject in college back in the day.
+This is a repository of my end-semester test for Web Based Programming subject in college.